rails/rails/guides/source/layouts_and_rendering.md

 #### Rendering an Action's View

-If you want to render the view that corresponds to a different action within the same template, you can use `render` with the name of the view:
+If you want to render the view that corresponds to a different template within the same controller, you can use `render` with the name of the view:

 ```ruby
 def update